8 Types of Pronouns

 Pronouns are words or parts of speech that replace nouns to avoid repetition.

-What are the types of pronouns and what are they?
+What are the types of pronouns, and what are they?

 Pronouns are of eight types.
 They are personal pronouns, possessive pronouns, reflexive pronouns, demonstrative pronouns, indefinite pronouns, relative pronouns, interrogative pronouns, and distributive pronouns.